SJellen/SJellen/README.md

 ## 🗂 Registry & Schemas (v0.1.1)

-The repository includes a **versioned reference registry (v0.1.1)** and associated schemas.
+The repository includes a versioned reference registry (v0.1.1) and associated schemas.

-**Authoritative artifacts:**
+**Authoritative artifacts**
 - Registry object schemas (event, league, team, venue, broadcaster, rights bundle)
 - Entitlement token and settlement record schemas
 - Deterministic index files and registry metadata
 - Canonical identifiers and digest conventions

-**Reference tooling (illustrative, non-production):**
+**Reference tooling (illustrative, non-production)**
 - Schema validation utilities
 - Integrity and digest checks
 - Index verification helpers

-Tooling exists to **demonstrate protocol behavior**, not to function as production infrastructure.
+Tooling exists to demonstrate protocol behavior, not to function as production infrastructure.

 ---

 ## 🔎 Resolver Layer

-A minimal, read-only **resolver layer** provides stable lookup paths for USG artifacts without introducing service guarantees.
+A minimal, read-only resolver layer provides stable lookup paths for USG artifacts without introducing service guarantees.

 The resolver exists to:

 - make canonical registry versions referenceable
 - support `latest` and version-pinned resolution
 - enable citation, inspection, and tooling integration

+It is designed for referenceability and inspection — not orchestration.

-The resolver is **interface-only**:
+The resolver is interface-only:
 - no SLAs
 - no business logic
 - no mutation authority